The organization seen as a social

 Technological Elements or Inputs:

-Let’s remember that the kind or branch of business
+Let’s remember that the kind or branch of business in which an organization

-in which an organization is operating will establish the kind of technology
+is operating will establish the kind of technology with which the

-with which the employees will have to work.
+employees will have to work.

 Relation with other Elements or Inputs:

--In the manufacturing branch, the kind of machinery
+-In the manufacturing branch, the kind of machinery used affects

-place, and therefore affects the communications.
+therefore affects the communications.

 -Also, the levels of noise will determine, per example, if the individuals